uprtcl/js-uprtcl/docs/README.md

 actionLink: /guides/
 features:
   - title: A new way to share ideas
-    details: Ideas can live on different platforms and in different forms.
+    details: Ideas can live on different platforms and exist in different forms.
 They can be linked, reused and extended by anyone.
   - title: Generic, modular & flexible
     details: Download and install all the modules you need, and compose them to build whole web apps with powerful features out of the box.
   - title: Extensible by nature